Parabuthus transvaalicus

 Parabuthus transvaalicus (known as the Transvaalicus thick-tailed scorpion, South African thick tail, or giant deathstalker) is a species of venomous scorpion from semi-arid parts of southern Africa.

 Description

 Parabuthus transvaalicus grows to a length of 90–110 mm, and is dark brown or black in colour, so it is also known as the Black Thick-Tailed scorpion.
 Its pincers are thin, but its tail is thickened, with the sting segment being as wide as the rest of the tail.
 It is nocturnal, resting in a shallow burrow under rocks during the day.
 It resembles its congener P. villosus, which is less strictly nocturnal, hairier and has a more westerly distribution.

 Distribution

 Parabuthus transvaalicus is found in deserts, scrublands and semi-arid regions of Botswana, Mozambique, Zimbabwe, some parts of the Namib Desert and South Africa.

 Sting

-Parabuthus transvaalicus is a dangerous medically significant scorpion, which can both sting and spray its kurtoxin venom.
+Parabuthus transvaalicus is a dangerous, medically significant scorpion, which can both sting and spray its kurtoxin venom.
 The first droplet of venom differs from the rest, and is referred to as "pre-venom".
+A further potassium channel inhibitor, parabutoxin, has been isolated from the venom of P. transvaalicus.